Access to bikes

 Having the tools and resources to keep your bike in good repair is important.
 In our earn-a-bike program, we teach kids how to fix a flat and do simple maintenance.
 We even give them their own bike pump and tire repair kit to keep them riding longer.

 The BikeMobile is a mobile bike fleet and repair station that will bring bikes and bike tools to neighborhood parks where our volunteer mechanics will help to host a free bike clinic day to fix up bikes.
-Our goal is to get more bikes back out on the street.

 Great Bicycle Carnival